ryanott01/DevMountain-Capstone-final/README.md

 Showcasing my growth from the first capstone and everything I have learned at DevMountain.
 Built in Python (Flask web framework)
 Database: sqlite

+Primary goal is to have a system students can clock in and clock out with to track their times (for CTE programs)

 ## How to create users

 1. Start Database